Home

 Electric and hybrid cars

 An electric car is powered by one or more electric motors.
-It does not release any exhaust emissions, but because the electricity with which its battery is charged must be produced somehow, electric cars also have a negative effect on the environment.
+It does not release any exhaust emissions while driving, but because the electricity with which its battery is charged must be produced somehow, electric cars also have a negative effect on the environment.
 However, they are still better for the environment than ordinary cars powered by internal combustion engines.

-Electric cars that are only charged with electricity coming from solar, water and wind power has the least impact on the environment.
+Electric cars that are only charged with electricity coming from solar, water and wind power have the least impact on the environment.

 Electric and hybrid cars also adversely affect the environment, but not as much as those powered by internal combustion engines